-Tucked away inside Ueno park lies the oldest (large) building in Tokyo.
-It is one of the remnants of the once glorious Kan’ei-ji temple, without which there would be no Ueno park today.
-At its peak this temple complex consisted of 68 structures, of which the Kiyomizu Kannon-do was one minor place.
-After the demise of the Tokugawa reign in 1868, the area was designated as the first public park in Tokyo in 1873.
+Kiyomizu Kannon-do, built in 1632, is tucked away inside Ueno Park.
+It is one of the remnants of the once glorious Kan’ei-ji temple, without which there would be no Ueno Park today.
+At its peak this temple complex consisted of 68 structures, of which the Kiyomizu Kannon-do was only one minor place.
+After the demise of the Tokugawa reign in 1868, the area of Kan’ei-ji temple was designated as the first public park in Tokyo in 1873.
 We have to thank Dutch military Dr. Anthonius Franciscus Bauduin (1820-1885), who first proposed the idea of making this area a public park.
 Bauduin was a medical doctor in Dutch army and moved to Japan in 1862 to enter the military in Japan to head the medical school in Nagasaki.

 The main temple building and the pine tree of the moon in March 2017.

-The temple is set in a background of greens, with a platform overlooking a circle made from pine tree.
-This circle is called the pine tree of the moon (tsuki no matsu in Japanese), which in fact does not represent anything special, it was just a nice shape that became famous with local people and was picked up by Ukiyo-e artist Hiroshige in his One Hundred Famous Views of Edo (1856–59), giving this shape historical significance.
-The original tree was unfortunately destroyed in a storm during the Edo period (1603-1868), the current tree dates from 2011.
-From the viewing platform, you can view Shinobazu pond and Benten-do Temple through the circle, 2 other major attractions of Ueno park.
+The temple has a platform overlooking a circle made from pine tree.
+This circle is called the pine tree of the moon (tsuki no matsu in Japanese).
+This shape became famous with local people and was picked up by Ukiyo-e artist Hiroshige in his One Hundred Famous Views of Edo (1856–59), giving this shape historical significance.
+The original pine tree was unfortunately destroyed in a storm during the Edo period (1603-1868), the current tree dates from 2011.
+From the viewing platform, you can view Shinobazu pond and Benten-do Temple through the circle, 2 other major attractions of Ueno Park.

 The building was moved to its current spot in 1694, and received a full-scale restoration between 1990 and 1996.
-Kan’ei-ji temple has one other old building: a five-storied pagoda on the zoo grounds.
+Kan’ei-ji temple has one other old building: the five-storied pagoda.
 Unfortunately it cannot be visited, and you have to pay the entrance fee to the zoo in order to have a closer look.

 1-29 Uenokoen, Taito-ku, Tokyo